rabernethy/cookbook/README.md

   - Create a list of recipes sorted by total cook time

   - Take user input of ingredients and a percentage and output a list of what the user can cook with what they have on hand sorted by highest to lowest percentage

+Misc:

+  - UI that allows for easy addition of recipes

+  - allow for photos of the dish to be added and accessed

+  - allow user to chose a dish and get a print out of all the instructions